MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-in-modern-portal.md

 ### Archive

-You can archive a team.
-Archiving a team puts the team into read-only mode within Teams.
-As an admin, you can archive and unarchive teams on behalf of your organization in the admin center.
+[Archiving a team](archive-or-delete-a-team.md) puts the team into read-only mode within Teams.
+To archive a team, select the team by clicking to the left of the team name, and then select **Archive**.

 ### Deleted Teams

-If you're a Global administrator or a Teams administrator, to restore a deleted team in the Teams admin center, do the following:
+To restore a deleted team in the Teams admin center, do the following:

  1. Go to the **[Teams Admin center](https://admin-dev.teams.microsoft.net/teams/manage)** > **Teams** > **Manage teams**.

  2. Expand **Actions** menu on the top right corner, click **View deleted teams**.

  3. Select the team that you want to restore from the list, and then click **Restore**.
 You can also select multiple teams and restore them.

  > [!NOTE]